manon42bcn/miniRT/README.md

                 - WAVES : 2
                 - RAINBOW : 3
                 - NO CAPS: 4 (No caps for cylinder, half sphere)
+                - WAVE LENGHT: (> 0) if WAVES is defined.
+                - NOTE: you can use some textures at the same time, but you Specular will overwrite others.

 Bonus mandatory allows more than one camera, and more than one light.